bryangalindo/centrans_soc_scraper/README.md

 ### Prerequisites

-Required libraries can be extracted from the requirements.txt file
+Required python libraries can be extracted from the requirements.txt file

 ```
 pip freeze requirements.txt